apryor6/apryor6.github.io/_posts/Kaggle-Competition-Santander/2016-12-19-Kaggle-Competition-Santander-Solution.md

 ownership.
-After looking at the feature importance outputted by XGBoost, I added the product ownership status for each of the previous 2-5 months as features in addition to the most recent month and applied the repeated single-class classification strategy to produce a MAP@7 greater than 0.03 with a single model, which would have resulted in a *(might have to edit here after final results)*top 100 finish and a bronze medal.
+After looking at the feature importance outputted by XGBoost, I added the product ownership status for each of the previous 2-5 months as features in addition to the most recent month and applied the repeated single-class classification strategy to produce a MAP@7 greater than 0.03 with a single model, which would have resulted in a top 100 finish and a bronze medal.
 These lagged ownership features were limited to 5 months because the earliest data was from January 2015 and thus this was the furthest back we could go.
 If I were actually being contracted by Santander to build a recommendation system, this is likely where I would have stopped.
 Estimates of the maximum possible